 11. Initial Jobless Claims

 Knowing about which economic indicators impact the Forex market is one thing, but keeping on top of the releases is another.
 To properly keep yourself up-to-date, you need to plan ahead and have a good quality news feed.
-To help plan your schedule, try taking a look at our Forex Calendar.
+To help plan your schedule, try taking a look at Admiral Markets' Forex Calendar.
 For a good quality news feed, look no further than the MetaTrader Supreme Edition plugin, for MetaTrader 4 and MetaTrader 5.

-MTSE is a custom plugin for MetaTrader 4, which offers a wide selection of trading tools, including a real-time news feed via Admiral Connect.

-Try out trading on the back of economic releases and see how you do with a Demo Trading Account.
-You'll be using real market prices, but won't be risking real money, so that you can practise until you are proficient, and confident enough to face the live markets!
+MTSE is a custom plugin, which offers a wide selection of trading tools, including a real-time news feed via 'Admiral Connect'.
+Try out trading on the back of economic releases, and see how you do with a demo trading account.
+You'll be using real market prices, but you won't be risking real money, so you can practise until you are proficient, and confident enough to face the live markets!

 A Final Word on Economic Indicators and Their Impact on Trading Markets